dchacke/berlin-lang/README.md

 While JavaScript has three (!) different types of strings--single-quote, double-quote, and backtick strings--Berlin only offers double-quote strings.
 They support line breaks.

-Berlin used `nil` in place of `null`.
-Otherwise, Berlin uses all the same data types as JavaScript: numbers, arrays, booleans, and undefined.
+Berlin uses `nil` in place of `null`.
+Otherwise, Berlin uses all the same data types as JavaScript: numbers, arrays, booleans, and `undefined`.

 ### Mutation

 Berlin avoids mutation.
 None of the core functions mutate data.
-Mutation can still be achieved through JavaScript interop.
+Mutation can still be achieved through JavaScript interop, but is discouraged.

 ### Support for Special Characters